ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why our attention span is now shorter than a goldfish
+   - Exploring multitasking: the lie we tell ourselves
    - Finding the satirical angle
    - Making it relatable and timeless